DarynaBb/Libft/README.md

 `s1`: The string to be trimmed.
 `set`: The reference set of characters to trim.
 Returns the trimmed string.
 NULL if the allocation fails.

+**split**

+Allocates (with malloc(3)) and returns an array of strings obtained by splitting `s` using the character ’c’ as a delimiter.
+The array must end with a NULL pointer.
+`s`: The string to be split.
+`c`: The delimiter character.
+Returns the array of new strings resulting from the split.
+NULL if the allocation fails.